-Raising a Child with Autism – How to Help your Child Deal with Change
+Raising a Child with Autism – How to Help Your Child Deal with Change

 Visual Routine Charts

-One concept that has worked well with children that have autism are visual routine charts.
+One concept that has worked well with children that have autism is visual routine charts.
 Consider purchasing some poster board or a pocket chart and have your child’s schedule listed daily or weekly.
 This visual routine chart will prepare your child for their day and allow them to understand what they will be doing that day.

 Introduce New Daily Activity